r-lib/ragg/README.md

 ## Use

-ragg provides *almost* drop-in replacements for the png and tiff graphic devices provided by default from the grDevices packages and can both produce png and tiff files.
+ragg provides drop-in replacements for the png and tiff graphic devices provided by default from the grDevices packages and can both produce png and tiff files.
 Notable features, that sets itself apart from the build-in devices, includes:

   - Faster (up to 40% faster than anti-aliased cairo device)
   - Direct access to all system fonts